nem-42098/ADM-HW3-Group31/README.md

 **CommandLineQuestion.sh** :<br> The solution to the command line question.
 The solution was developed in MacOS, so to run it over windows you need to install [Git](https://gitforwindows.org/) and use GIT Bash to run it.

 **Dataset/Full_Dataset_Cleaned-v2.csv** : <br> This is the Main Dataset which contains features extracted from all the 7200 places from most popular place present on [Atlasobscura](https://www.atlasobscura.com/places?sort=likes_count).
-The decription of the features are as follows:
+The description of the features are as follows:

 1. Place Name (to save as `placeName`): String.
 2. Place Tags (to save as `placeTags`): List of Strings.